rupanraj19/Football-News-Website-CM1040/README.md

 <img src="report/images/mockup.png" width="1200" height="600">

-<p> When you downloaded this file.
-Please change the name of the "Images" folder to "images".
+<p> Please note that the 'Images' folder in this repository should be renamed to 'images' (lowercase) after downloading."
 Thanks :)</p>